 Not all the tax deductions available to independent contractors are located on Schedule C, like the home office deduction.
 As mentioned above, half of self-employment tax is deductible.
 This is deducted on your 1040.
 Knowing what is and isn't deductible is important to making informed business decisions.

 When it comes to taxes, independent contractors have to keep a lot of balls in the air.
 A good organization system to keep track of tax documentation all year long will make tax time a lot simpler.
 And big box in the corner of your office is really not what I'm talking about (though it is probably better than nothing).

-These are some of the types of items you might need to save (and when you might receive them).
+These are some of the types of items you might need to save (and when you might receive them) in order to get your taxes organized.
 Create a file for each.